Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Main results

 \subsection{The main spectral sequence}

-In this and the next subsections we describe a spectral sequence calculating the cohomology groups of some spaces of equivariant maps, including the ones considered in Theorems \ref{cor1} and \ref{m4}.
-All practical consequences needed for the proof of these two theorems are collected in Corollary \ref{mainss} on page \pageref{mainss}.
+In this subsection and the next one we describe a spectral sequence calculating the cohomology groups of some spaces of equivariant maps, including the ones considered in Theorems \ref{cor1} and \ref{m4}.
+Its consequences needed for the proof of these two theorems are collected in Corollary \ref{mainss} on page \pageref{mainss}.
+In \S \ref{which} we discuss which spaces of equivariant maps are homotopy equivalent to ones described here.